Manojkumar7978/taskone/README.md

 ## Features

+- Firebase Google Login integration for user authentication
 - navigation with options: Movies (landing screen), Favourites, Watchlist
 - Movies screen displaying movie cards with images, names, and genres/categories
 - Search functionality to find movies on the Movies screen
+- Logout functionality to securely log out the user

 ## Technologies Used